xybor-x/xylog/README.md

 // If a logger is named with the prefix of "xybor.", it belongs to the xybor
 // logger.
 // This logger has the following properties:
-//  - Logger and handler level is WARNING.
+//  - Logger and handler level are WARNING.
 //  - Logging messages contain time, level name, logger name.
 //  - Output is stderr.
 var logger = xylog.GetLogger("xybor.foo")